spidaKevinGentile/intellij-macos-workaround/README.md

 # intellij-macos-workaround
-Python script to execute IntelliJ with your .bash_profile on MacOS
+Python3 script to execute IntelliJ with your .bash_profile on MacOS

 rename and copy this file into your bin